-Everyone knows a person who’s always complaining about cars, the burning of oil, and how the world would be a much cleaner place without them.
+Everyone knows at least one person who’s always complaining about cars, the burning of oil, and how the world would be a much cleaner place without them.
 Most of these people do very little aside from complaining via fact-filled Facebook posts, as they drive off to pick up some more organically grown tea.
 I’m guilty of being one of these people.
 While I might not complain verbally as much as I do in my own head, it’s an issue that’s been bugging me for nearly a decade.
 Particularly now that I live in Taipei–home to over 15 million registered gas-powered scooters. ( One of which has been my own Kymco vp125 )

 There's nothing worse than breathing the poisonous fumes from an ocean of scooters, as you sit in traffic, waiting for the light to turn green.
 Or walking out on your balcony early Saturday morning–to take in the view–only to be greeted by the depressing sight of a city blanketed in toxic smog.
 In these situations, it sometimes feels the most you can do is silently hope that someday things will change.